Bmaina/dofa-eurosat-segmentation/README.md

 ## 🌍 What Is This Project?

 This project trains an AI model to look at satellite images and automatically identify what type of land is in each pixel — whether it is a forest, a river, a highway, farmland, or a city.
-This is called **semantic segmentation** — giving every pixel in an image a meaningful label.
+This is called **semantic segmentation**, giving every pixel in an image a meaningful label.

 Imagine looking at a satellite photo of the Earth from space.
 To a human, it is obvious which parts are forests, which are rivers, and which are cities.
-But teaching a computer to do this automatically — at scale, across entire countries, updated every few days — is one of the most powerful capabilities in modern GeoAI.
+But teaching a computer to do this automatically at scale, across entire countries, updated every few days, is one of the most powerful capabilities in modern GeoAI.

-This pipeline uses **Sentinel-2** satellite imagery from the European Space Agency — freely available, globally covering, and updated every 5 days — to train a deep learning model that can classify land cover with no human labelling required at inference time.
+This pipeline uses **Sentinel-2** satellite imagery from the European Space Agency, freely available, globally covering, and updated every 5 days, to train a deep learning model that can classify land cover with no human labelling required at inference time.

 ---